Our Honey Bees

 Is the honey harvested?

 Yes, it is!
-We've harvested two seasons of honey so far and, after leaving plenty for the bees, we hope to have another in the fall.
-We do have some available for sale in the farmhouse, so please stop by and say hello!
+We've harvested four seasons of honey so far and, after leaving plenty for the bees, we hope to have another in the fall.
+We have limited quantities available for sale in the farmhouse, so please stop by and say hello!

 Fun Fact